OasisLMF/OasisPlatform/kubernetes/charts/README.md

 helm install <name> <chart>
 ```

-You can also list all your helm installations by `helm ls`.

-## Chart settings
+## Customization

-All default settings for a chart are stored and described in `<chart>/values.yaml`.
+All default settings for a chart are stored in `<chart>/values.yaml`.
 There are a few ways to change them:

+* Use helm with `--set` to override specific values.
+For example `--set generatePasswords=true` at installation to generate all passwords.
 * Make a copy of `<chart>/values.yaml`, edit your copy and then use `-f values-copy.yaml` as parameter to helm.
-* Use helm with `--set` to override specific values.
-For example `--set ingress.uiHostname=ui.oasis.local` at
-  installation to generate the ingress with a specific hostname.
 * Edit `<chart>/values.yaml` directly.

 The first option is usually the best.
 It will let you edit all settings easily and keep them to be used for all future